fbalarini/graphql-workshop/workshop/mutations.md

 end
 ```

-To test it, just restart the server and use GrpahiQL.
+To test it, just restart the server and use GraphiQL.

 ## Extra mile